cleste-pome/SparseMVC/README.md

 parser.add_argument("--weight_decay", default=0.0)
 ```

-### 3.4 Visualization of the training process and automatic data storage
+### 3.4 📈Visualization of the training process and automatic data storage

 The system automatically saves